 Enrichment by FACS combined with Solentim’s VIPS & Cell Metric cut CLD workflow timelines at a major European CDMO by nearly 50% and reduced plate numbers by up to 96%

-Celonic AG, a premium biologics contract development and manufacturing organisation (CDMO) specialising in mammalian cell line production, came to Solentim looking for new technologies to shorten its timelines and lighten its workload.
+Celonic AG, a premium biologics contract development and manufacturing organisation (CDMO) specialising in mammalian cell line production, came to Solentim looking for new technologies to shorten its timelines and lighten its workload in the production of stable cell lines.
 The Company also required a gentler fluidics system for single cell cloning as the shear stress from fluorescence activated cell sorting (FACS) was restricting cell recovery and outgrowth for certain cell lines.

 Unsuitable methods and slow timelines

 The Cell Line Development (CLD) department at Celonic is routinely commissioned by customers to generate stable cell lines.
 Until recently, this process was slow, taking around 29 weeks from receipt of the DNA sequence to ambr screening for lead clone selection, and involving up to 500 96-well plates, which was logistically challenging to manage.